 We chant praises to the 21 Taras, make long mandala offerings, strew flowers and present offerings with the traditional hand gestures (mudras).
 This offering ceremony is chanted in both English and Tibetan.
 It is rich in symbolism.

-There will be an opportunity to make a personal dedications for the well-being of friends and family, for the sick and vulnerable, for healing the planet and for the end of covid.
-We also dedicate for our holy gurus, success in our studies, and for all our Dharma aspirations.
+There will be an opportunity in the puja to make a personal dedications for the sick and vulnerable, for healing the planet and the end of the pandemic, as well as dedicating for the long life of our holy gurus, success in our studies, and the flourishing of all our Dharma aspirations.

 This ceremony will be led by: